-From April 2017, the government has announced it will introduce a new $\pounds 1,000$ allowance for trading and property income.
-Individuals with trading or property income below $\pounds 1,000$ will no longer need to declare or pay tax on that income.
+Proposals have been announced to introduce new £1,000 allowances for trading and property income from April 2017.
+Individuals with trading or property income below £1,000 will no longer need to declare or pay tax on that income.
 Those with income above the allowance will be able to calculate their taxable profit either by deducting their expenses in the normal way or by simply deducting the relevant allowance.